supercollider/rfcs/README.md

 Copy `rfcs/0000-template.md` to `rfcs/0000-<my-proposal-title>.md` and begin working on the RFC.

 Great RFCs are strong and decisive with clear and direct writing.
-They do a great job at explaining and justifying their motivations and showing the reader what the problems are and how the proposal concretely and practically addresses them.
+They do a great job at explaining and justifying their motivations.
+Show the reader what the problems are and how the proposal concretely and practically addresses them.

 To help you write great RFCs, we have a template structure for you to fill out.
 This skeleton helps you write a coherent and persuasive proposal:

 - **Summary.** Very short description.
 - **Motivation.** Introduce and set the background for your proposal.
 Some example points of discussion:
   - What specific problems are you facing right now that you're trying to address?
   - Are there any previous discussions?
-Link to them and summarize them.
+Link to them and summarize them (don't force your readers to read them though!).
   - Is there any precedent set by other software?
 If so, link to resources.
-- **Specification.** A concrete explanation of what is being planned.
+- **Specification.** A concrete, thorough explanation of what is being planned.
 - **Drawbacks.** Carefully consider every possible objection and issue with your proposal.
-- **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RfC can proceed?
+- **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RFC can proceed?
 Be careful here -- an RFC with a lot of remaining questions is likely to be stalled.
 If your RFC is mostly unresolved questions and not too much substance, it may not be ready.

 An RFC is only a design document, and does not need to be fully or partially implemented to be approved.